simonw/llm-gemini/README.md

 ## Embeddings

-The plugin also adds support for the `text-embedding-004` embedding model.
+The plugin also adds support for the `gemini-embedding-exp-03-07` and `text-embedding-004` embedding models.

 Run that against a single string like this:
 ```bash